OnyxMcQueen/tic-tac-toe/README.md

 ## Conclusion

 Congratulations on creating your own Tic-Tac-Toe game!
 Remember to keep practicing and exploring new features in your own projects.

+## Updates
+- **3/21/23** After making the video, I made some updates to increase clarity.
+While the directions may not be an exact match, they should lead to a better outcome.